Presumption of innocence: Canada

 In Canadian law, the presumption of innocence has been reinforced in certain instances.
 The Criminal Code previously contained numerous provisions according to which defences to certain offences were subject to a reverse onus: that is, if an accused wishes to make that defence, they had to prove the facts of the defence to a balance of probabilities, rather than the Crown having to disprove the defence beyond a reasonable doubt.
 This meant that an accused in some circumstances might be convicted even if a reasonable doubt existed about their guilt.
 In several cases, various reverse onus provisions were found to violate the presumption of innocence provision of the Canadian Charter of Rights and Freedoms.
 They were replaced with procedures in which the accused merely had to demonstrate an "air of reality" to the proposed defence, following which the burden shifted to the Crown to disprove the defence.

 Bill C-51, An Act to amend the Criminal Code and the Department of Justice Act and to make consequential amendments to another Act, received Royal Assent in December 2018.
 Among other things, it eliminated several reverse onus provisions from the Criminal Code, some of which had previously been found unconstitutional, and others pre-emptively in order to avoid further Charter challenges.

+Defendants who are not individual natural persons

+According to the American legal scholar William Meade Fletcher, “On the trial of a corporation, charged with crime, the same rules relative to the presumption of innocence, burden of proof and sufficiency of evidence would seem to apply as if the defendant were a natural person.”
+On the other hand, Canadian legal scholar Roger Shiner has written that the presumption of innocence should not be applied to corporations charged with “reverse onus” offenses, which are offenses where a statute reverses the usual burden of proof.

+Shiner’s exception to the presumption of innocence has not been implemented, in the Philippines for example, where "the right to be presumed innocent remains a bedrock of Philippine criminal law, and there is no compelling reason why this right is to be abandoned by the mere fact that a criminal defendant is a corporation," according to Philippine legal scholar Jonas Cruz.
+However, Cruz acknowledged a contrary obiter dictum from the Supreme Court of the Philippines in a 1991 case.